 \section{Knowledge Base Completion Task}

-The goal of Knowledge Base Completion (KBC) tasks is to infer a missing relationship between two entities, which can be formulated as predicting a head or a tail entity given the relation type and the other entity.
-Early work on KBC focuses on learning symbolic rules. \citet{schoenmackers2010learning} learns inference rules from a sequence of triplets, e.g., (\texttt{X}, \textsc{CountryOfHeadquarters}, \texttt{Y}) is implied by (\texttt{X}, \textsc{IsBasedIn}, \texttt{A}) and (\texttt{A}, \textsc{StateLocatedIn}, \texttt{B}) and (\texttt{B}, \textsc{CountryLocatedIn}, \texttt{Y}).
-However, enumerating all possible relations is intractable when the knowledge base is large, since the number of distinct sequences of triplets increases rapidly with the number of relation types.
+The goal of Knowledge Base Completion (KBC) is to infer a missing relationship between two entities, which can be formulated as predicting a head or tail entity given the other entity and the relation type.
+Early work on KBC focused on learning symbolic rules. \citet{schoenmackers2010learning} learn inference rules from a sequence of triples.
+For instance, (\texttt{X}, \textsc{CountryOfHeadquarters}, \texttt{Y}) is implied by (\texttt{X}, \textsc{IsBasedIn}, \texttt{A}) and (\texttt{A}, \textsc{StateLocatedIn}, \texttt{B}) and (\texttt{B}, \textsc{CountryLocatedIn}, \texttt{Y}).
+However, enumerating all possible relations is intractable when the knowledge base is large, since the number of distinct sequences of triples increases rapidly with the number of relation types.
 Also, the rules-based methods cannot be generalized to paraphrase alternations.

 More recently, several approaches \citep{BUGWY13,SocherChenManningNg2013,DBLP:journals/corr/YangYHGD14a} achieve better generalization by operating on embedding representations, where the vector similarity can be regarded as semantic similarity.
-During training, models learn a scoring function that optimizes the score of a target entity for a given triplet.
-In the evaluation, models are given a triplet with a missing entity, $(\texttt{h}, \textsc{r}, \texttt{?})$, as an input, then maps the input into the vector space through embeddings, and finally outputs a prediction vector of the missing entity.
-We then compute the similarity between the prediction vector and all candidate entities, which results in a ranked list of the entities.
-Mean rank and precision of the target entity are used as metrics for evaluation.
-In this paper, our proposed model uses the same setup as in the embedding type of approaches \citep{BUGWY13,SocherChenManningNg2013,DBLP:journals/corr/YangYHGD14a}.
+During training, models learn a scoring function that optimizes the score of a target entity for a given triple.
+In the evaluation, a triple with a missing entity $(\texttt{h}, \textsc{r}, \texttt{?})$ or $(\texttt{t}, \textsc{r}^{-1}, \texttt{?})$ is mapped into the vector space through embeddings, and the model outputs a prediction vector for the missing entity.
+The prediction is compared against all candidate entities to produce a list ranked by similarity to the prediction.
+Mean rank and precision of the target entity in the ranked list are used as evaluation metrics.
+In this paper, our proposed model uses the same task setup as in approaches of this type \citep{BUGWY13,SocherChenManningNg2013,DBLP:journals/corr/YangYHGD14a}.